MarcoSchermers/gameday-api-docs/gameday-files/game.md

 #### <a name="tabbreviation">Abbreviation</a>

-`abbrev` is the team's abbreviation.
+`abbrev` is the team abbreviation.

 #### <a name="tid">ID</a>